-Some things were a lot simpler back in the day, like determining whether an employee’s injury or illness should be compensated through workers’ comp.
+Some things were much simpler back in the day, like determining whether an employee’s injury or illness should be compensated through workers’ comp.
 Workers tended to stay with the same employer throughout their careers, creating a solid trust level on both sides.
-Employees also were more inclined to retire earlier, before the onset of age-related and comorbid conditions.
+Employees were also more inclined to retire earlier, before the onset of age-related and comorbid conditions.

-But things are more complicated now and proving causation can be a tricky business.
-You want to ensure that injured workers who sustain work-related injuries at your company are duly compensated, but you certainly don’t want to pay for injuries that did not result from your employ.
-While determining causation is not an exact science, there are some tools you can use to assure you pay only for those injuries truly related to your workplace.
+But things are more complicated now, and proving causation can be a tricky business.
+You want to ensure that injured workers who sustain work-related injuries at your company are duly compensated, but you certainly don’t want to pay for injuries that did not result from your employment.
+While determining causation is not an exact science, there are some tools you can use to ensure you pay only for those injuries truly related to your workplace.

 The best place to start is at the beginning, as soon as you get word of an injury or illness.
 Work with your team to find out what happened.
 In addition to speaking with the injured worker, talk to any witnesses.
 Drill down to the details.
 Ask lots of questions – of witnesses and others who may have been aware of potential problems in the area in question.
 Take pictures of the area, since that may shed some light on what was happening at the time.
 If nothing else, you may at least uncover a festering problem in your workplace that can be corrected to prevent another injury.

-The MOI can reveal valuable details to medical professionals about injuries to the bones, skin, muscles and organs.
+The mechanism of injury can reveal valuable details to medical professionals about injuries to the bones, skin, muscles, and organs.
 Did the person fall from a height?
 How high?
-Or, was it a ground level fall?
+Or, was it a ground-level fall?
 If it involved a motor vehicle accident, what speeds were involved?
 Get as many details as possible as soon as possible after the injury is reported.

 If you use a medical expert in a challenge to a claim denial, find one that is believable.
-Ask questions such as how the provider arrived at a certain diagnosis, whether the MOI was accurately described and applied, and how EBM pertains to the case.
+Ask questions such as how the provider arrived at a certain diagnosis, whether the mechanism of injury was accurately described and applied, and how evidence-based medicine pertains to the case.